sosga/larn/README.md

 Because out of all the BSD's, Dragonfly BSD is very modern.
 It has modern compilers, packages and design.
 If you're using a different BSD, you'll need to build from source.

 <b>No SYSVR4 compatible Support?</b><br \>
 No, because the userbase would be so tiny, nobody would be using my binaries so the effort doesn't make sense.
+Plus these are not free to use.
+OpenIndiana (Illumos kernel) would be closest but they don't include a compiler and my network hardware is not supported.

 <b>When is the next release?</b><br \>
 When it's ready.